WeblateOrg/weblate/docs/admin/addons.rst

 Writing addon
 +++++++++++++

-You can write own addons as well, all you need to do is subclass ``BaseAddon``, define addon metadata and implement callback which will do the processing.
+You can write your own addons too, all you need to do is subclass ``BaseAddon``, define the addon metadata and implement a callback which will do the processing.

-You can look at example addon for more information:
+Here is an example addon:

 .. literalinclude:: ../../weblate/addons/example.py
     :language: python